Google Search

 Google doesn’t negotiate permissions on behalf of users or content owners.
 You must contact the image or video owner directly to secure appropriate permissions.

-We ask that you put the following tagline beneath any image featuring Google Search:
+We ask that you put the following tagline beneath any image featuring

 Google and the Google logo are trademarks of Google LLC.